dayne/rpi_guide-matrix_clock_project/README.md

 * NFS Project - Modern Blanket Toss (TODO: award #)
 * State of Alaska Title II-B MSP Grant to support Hydaburg and Hoonah's STEAM initatives.

+## Contributing

+We encourage contributions to this guide.
+Pull requests are merged via Github, you can find the documentation about how to fork a repository and start contributing here [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo).